Police pursuit fatal crash: Police arrest 17-year old driver

 "Then we hit the side of it ... the guy in the other car died.
 It's rats....."

-The teen driver had "all the pigs (police) outside his [hospital] room", the teenager says in the video, Stuff reported.
+The teen driver had "all the pigs [police] outside his [hospital] room", the teenager says in the video, Stuff reported.

 It is understood the four passengers all remain in Christchurch Hospital.
-No arrests have yet been made.

 Canterbury metro area commander Superintendent Lane Todd said the officers involved in the pursuit were receiving support from police.